 - Do you have an offer to study law (known as the LLB) at a Scottish university* starting in the coming year?

-- Are you currently at school, or have left school within the last 2 years (but not currently attending university)?
+- Are you currently at school, or have left school within the last two years (but not currently attending university)?

-Once we receive your application, we will then consider all of the information provided before deciding who to make an offer of a bursary to. *In order to apply you must have a place to study law (known as the LLB) at one of the ten universities accredited by the Law Society of Scotland (see list below.)
+*In order to apply, you must have a place to study law (known as the LLB) at one of the ten universities accredited by the Law Society of Scotland (see list below.)
 If you have a conditional offer, we recommend you apply and the offer of a bursary will be conditional on the offer of a place on the LLB course.

 The universities accredited to offer the LLB in Scotland are: